FLASHBACK

 Most importantly, these portraits should reflect YOU.
 If you are quieter in your affection for each other I won't ask you to be more physical than you normally would.
 If you are very expressive and emotive I will not stifle that, or ask you to be calmer.
 If you are silly and love to joke, I'll capture your sense of humour.
 I strive for these portraits to reflect you in a raw and honest way.

-This is likely one of the first moments you and your new husband or wife have spent together without the presence of your guests.
+This is likely one of the first moments you have spent together without the presence of your guests.
 Take a breath and really soak it all in -- you're married!

 How long do portraits take, typically?